-So next time you’re really craving all the ooey, gooey goodness of a batch of brownies, try whipping up a batch of this Panko Crusted Brownie Pie instead.
+The center of these brownies maintain the ooey, gooey goodness of a batch of brownies, and the crust gives it a satisfying crunch that really makes this dessert go above-and-beyond.
+I think it’s time to ditch the store-bought diet desserts and skip the fatty regular brownies.
+Try whipping up a batch of this Panko Crusted Brownie Pie instead!
 You’ll enjoy the richness of a decadent dessert, and be able to indulge without all the guilt.

 Yields: 12 servings | Calories: 370 | Total Fat: 20g | Saturated Fat: 16g | Trans Fat: 0g | Cholesterol: 35mg | Sodium: 96mg | Carbohydrates: 47g | Fiber: 2g | Sugar: 32g | Protein: 4g | SmartPoints: 19